emilyb124/Puzzle-Solver/README.md

 another number.
 It then is allowed to move that new number amount of steps in either direction.
 The goal is to eventually land on the 0 at the end of the list.

-This program uses recursive to go through the possible paths and build a list of correct solutions.
+This program uses a recursive algorithm to go through the possible paths and build a list of correct solutions.
 All possible solutions are printed out to the console.